 Applying the first layer of color begins a meditative process that requires both surrender and control.
-As material is added and removed, sanded out and rubbed in, forms are pushed back and pulled forward in a revealing dialogue between my physical action, my intellectual and emotional choices, and the material itself.
-Ultimately, the conversation is presented in the completed work of art.
+As material is added and removed, sanded out and rubbed in, forms are pushed back and pulled forward revealing a dialogue between my physical action, personal choice, and chance.
+The completed work is a presentation of this conversation

 McNichols Civic Center Building,